If you haven’t installed Aikeedo locally yet, please refer to our Local Installation Guide first.

 Troubleshooting

-- PHP errors: Check the PHP server console and your application’s error log file (typically found in the logs directory).
+If you run into issues:- PHP errors: Check the PHP server console and your application’s error log file (typically found in the logs directory).

 - Frontend build errors: Look at the npm/Vite console output.